kerkness/fa-wired/README.md

 #### Option A: Import in your build process (Recommended)

-If you're using Laravel Mix, Vite, or another build tool:
+If you're using Vite, or another build tool:

 ```javascript
 // In your app.js or main JavaScript file